shbakram/shbakram.github.io/index.md

 [Infrastructure guide for students]({% link assets/slides/infrastructure-guide.pdf %})

+### Honours Projects

+I welcome ANU students looking for honors projects.
+My projects require knowledge of algorithms and good programming skills (one of C, C++, Java, Python, Rust).
+My students build prototypes either from scratch or from hacking existing production software.
+Our current focus is on the memory and storage hierarchy.
+If you did well in COMP1110 and COMP2300 (ENGN2219, 2022 onward), I encourage you to contact me.
+The students who finish honors with me have a passion for computer systems and learn new skills (especially OS and storage hardware) along the way.

 ### Ph.D.
 Student Openings

 We have openings for Ph.D. students in the VICS research group.
 Our ongoing research requires good system-building skills.
 Our current students are not afraid to customize industrial-strength software, such as Apache Spark and Lucene, OpenJDK, and the Linux OS.
-The nature of systems research is challenging but highly rewarding.
-Our students quickly hook up with industry partners.
-If you are passionate about programming and building real-world prototypes, please get in touch.
-***I am especially looking for students with a background in text search and knowledge of Apache Lucene and Solr.***

 ### Students